 More often than not we associate terror with violence or intimidation, and most of the time when we hear the word terrorism we think of or recall extremely violent acts, 9/11 for example.
 Some of us who are old enough will never forget planes flying into the twin towers, and the towers crumbling to the ground as if they were models, like the technical and professional demolition of two buildings.
 Don’t worry I’m not going into conspiracy mode.
 But I always thought and wondered about how “uniformly” the buildings fell after they burned for a while.
 And just as many of us who saw those terrorist acts on 9/11, will not forget said acts.
 Many of us will not forget what happened on January 6th, 2021, from here on referred to as 1/6.
 On a side note and again not going all conspiratorial but isn’t it interesting one in six Americans go hungry, and Wealthy Americans pay only one-sixth the rate of their 1953 counterparts.
 Forgive me I digress.

-On January 6th, 2021 I saw a terrorist act, but I’m a Black guy born, in Africa, who grew up at points of his life, in Harlem and South Central, at the apex of the crack epidemic, to a mother who was a poet and astrologer, who used to hiss at Ronald Reagan whenever she saw him on t.v.
+On January 6th, 2021 I saw a terrorist act, but I’m a Black guy born, in Africa, who grew up at points of his life, in Harlem and South Central Los Angeles, at the apex of the crack epidemic, to a mother who was a poet and astrologer, who used to hiss at Ronald Reagan whenever she saw him on t.v.
 What do I know?
 Don’t let this obscure, wannabe intellectual blog fool you.
 I know a little.
 I knew that the January 6th, 2021 resurection was rooted in fear, anger, privilege and most of all racism.
-The first three you could see just by watching the inserrection, the last one racism may have been obscurred.
+The first three you could see just watching the insurrection, the last one, racism may have been obscured.
 As a matter a fact a friend of mine watching the same inserrection that I saw said, “it’s to early to talk about race.”
 If a man shows up at a “riot” on the capitol with a “Camp Auschwitz” it’s not too F*CKING early to talk about race and or Hitler for that matter.
 I’m veering again, I apologize.
 As I watched the rioters in real time on 1/6, I would like to say that I knew or believed that they, the “rioters”, would not succeed.
 Much like 9/11 there was the state of disbelief, but unlike 9/11 I didn’t believe that George W. Bush would benefit from the destruction of those towers, regardless of what all the conspiracy theorist said or wrote.
 However I did believe that someone would benefit if Nancy Pelosi’s, blood was spilled on the capitol floor.
 Not only would the insurrectionist succeed, who obviously thought they would, Donald J. Trump would succeed by halting the peacful transfer of power.
 So he and I were both watching in real time but niether of us saw Democracy crumble perfectly the way the towers crumbled on 9/11.
 However one of us wanted to see that, one of us had the power to call up the National Guard to not let 1/6 go too far, and reluctantly one of us left the White House.
 That’s always bothered me, if Trump actually thought he won why in the f*ck didn’t he just stay like a squatter on Shameless.

 To be clear had the insurrectionist succeded that day at hanging Pelosi or Pence for that matter, Trump would have stayed at the White House and in power.
 I would argue it was part of the plan.
 Remember when I said I saw fear, anger, privilege, and rascism on 1/6.
 So did Trump and he didn’t just see it then, he saw it in America.
 As a child, or in the era of the Central Park Five, and during the Obama administration, Trump always saw it.
 That’s something Trump has in common with conscious Black people.
 Both have always seen those things because they’ve always been there.
 Let’s focus on privilege for a moment, especially white male privilege.
 There can be no historical argument against the fact that America was built on white male privilege.
 Hey aboriginal’s you think this land is yours, f*ck you it’s ours now.
 Hey Africans you think that you were born in your country to live a happy and productive life, f*ck you we’re going to take you to this other place, where we took the land from these other people and make you work it for free for hundreds of years and then maybe we’ll let you vote, unless you threaten our white male privilege.